ausgerechnet/spheroscope/library/guidelines.md

 # 20 Lying #
 - ENTITY lies about FORMULA
-- ENTITY says FORMULA; FORMULA is not true
+- ENTITY says FORMULA but believes FORMULA is not true
-- ENTITY is not honest about FORMULA
-- an entity is accused of lying about a topic or the truth of a formula; the lie can be about:
+- an ENTITY is claimed to be lying (by the author of the text or someone referred to in the text) about a topic or the truth of a FORMULA; the lie can be about:
   - a topic (*And believe* **this man** *who told lies* **about Iraq**)
+  - a particular claim (*For anyone who still believes the enduring* **Brexit** *lie* **that the EU is undemocratic**)
   - a claim that is not elaborated upon in the given message, but clearly concerns a particular lie (*@JunckerEU says* **Boris** **making up stories**)
-  - a particular claim (*For anyone who still believes the enduring* **Brexit** *lie* **that the EU is undemocratic**)

 ## examples ##
 - this lie that young people can't travel, it's another stay lie